-\textbf{Organization.} The remainder of the paper is organized as follows.
-In Section \ref{sec_model setup}, we introduce the model setup and define the equilibrium notion we use.
-In Section \ref{sec_eq characterization}, we characterize the posterior beliefs and derive the equilibrium efforts.
-We then discuss the optimal number of admitted players in Section \ref{sec_opt mechanism}.
-In Section \ref{sec_two-stage sec}, we extend our model to a two-stage setting and provide a non-existence result of symmetric and monotone PBE.
-We conclude in Section \ref{sec_closing}.
-All proofs and auxiliary results are presented in the Appendix.
+\textbf{Organization.} Section~\ref{sec_model setup} introduces the model setup and defines the equilibrium notion.
+Section~\ref{sec:posterior_beliefs} characterizes the posterior beliefs. \Cref{sec:warm_up_wta} provides a warm-up analysis focusing on the winner-take-all prize structure with two admitted players.
+Section~\ref{sec:equilibriumeffort_optimalnumber} derives the equilibrium effort and characterizes the optimal number of admitted players.
+Section~\ref{sec_two-stage sec} extends the model to a two-stage setting and shows that no symmetric, strictly increasing PBE exists.
+We conclude in Section~\ref{sec_closing}.
+All proofs and auxiliary results appear in the Appendix.